figmenyaznae/ObedBot/README.md

 Any propositions are welcome at danila2412@gmail.com

+## Setup

+You can setup this bot locally at your machine.
+Before running you will need to set up `settings.json` file.
+You can copy that file from [settings.default.json](settings.default.json), then paste necessary information and remove comments.

+Run command is

+        $ node index.js

 ## License

 This project is licensed under the MIT license, Copyright (c) 2018 Daniil Zinevich.
 For more information see `LICENSE.md`.